The Impact of Mentor Mothers on PMTCT Service Outcomes in Nigeria (MoMent)

 This is an enhanced behavioral intervention.
 Mentor Mothers trained with a standard study curriculum are assigned to pregnant HIV-positive women accessing care at Primary Healthcare Centers in study communities.
 Under close daily supervision, Mentor Mothers provide support and counseling for the mother-infant pairs until the exposed infant is 12 months old.
 Study participants in this arm also receive standard of care PMTCT services.

 Trained, closely supervised Mentor Mothers guide and support the mother-infant pair to achieve timely and complete access to, and retention in PMTCT services along the entire cascade.

 Pregnant HIV-positive women receive standard-of-care PMTCT services (drugs, appointments, tests).
-These women are assigned peer counselors who are also HIV-positive women with PMTCT experience but who do not receive standardized/any formal training, and are not closely supervised.
+These women are, per routine, assigned peer counselors who are also HIV-positive women with PMTCT experience but who do receive little or no standardized formal training, and are not closely supervised.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01936753
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01936753